 1. Biwako Valley / Biwako Terrace

-This 1100-meter altitude high facility is 10 minutes by bus from JR Shiga Station and then a ropeway ride from Sanroku Station up to the peak of the mountain.
+At an altitude of 1100 meters, Biwako Valley is 10 minutes by bus from JR Shiga Station and then a ropeway ride from Sanroku Station up to the peak of the mountain.

-Here you can enjoy a walk at high altitude, looking down over the spring cherry blossoms and fall colorful leaves that cover the entire mountainside.
+Here you can enjoy a walk at a higher altitude, looking down over the spring cherry blossoms and fall colorful leaves that cover the entire mountainside.

 2. Hikone Castle